 SOUTH AUSTRALIA.
-Western Australia.
+WESTERN AUSTRALIA.
 TASMANIA.
 NEW ZEALAND.
 Factory 1894.
 1900.
 1904.
 1906.
 1908.
-No. 22 of 1904. ,, 44 ,, 1904.
-Employment of Wo- men and Children in Workrooms and Factories 1884.
+No. 22 of 1904.
+No. 44 of 1904.
+Employment of Women and Children in Workrooms and Factories 1884.
 Do.
 1903.
 Do.
-1905.
-Factories Act 1901 In places determined by the House of Assembly.
+1905. } ,, ,, 1902.
+In places determined by the House of Assembly.
 Not applicable to domestic servants and agricultural and pastoral pursuits.
 In districts proclaimed by Governor-in-Council.
-Not applicable to mines, dairies, ships, prisons, reformatories, domestic (other than Asiatic) workshops.
-Governor may exempt any factory.
-Whole State, where women and child- ren are employed.
-Anyone.
+Not applicable to mines, dairies, ships, prisons, re- formatories, domestic (other than Asiatic) work shops.
+Governor may exempt any factory. women and child- Anyone.
 Six or more.
 One woman, young person, or child.
 Two or more.
 One Asiatic.
 Steam or mechanical.
 Bakehouses, laundries.
 One alien Asiatic.
-Steam or mechanical.
-Bakehouses, laundries.
+Steam or mechanical Bakehouses, laundries.
 Minister of Industry.
 Minister of Commerce and Labour.
 Minister of Labour.
+Inspectors with full powers of entry, examination and enquiry. of entry, examination and enquiry.
+Inspection by Police and Health officers.
 Inspectors with full powers of entry, examination and enquiry.
-Inspectors with full powers of entry, examination and enquiry.
-Inspectors with full powers of entry, examination and enquiry.
 Twenty - one days' prior notice.
 Prior notice.
 Annual re-registration if Asiatics employed.
 Prior notice.
 Occupier to keep record.
-Out - workers to register names and addresses.
+Out-workers to register names and addresses.
 Occupier to keep record of names and addresses, and quantity and description of work done.
 Sub-letting forbidden.
-1 Occupier to keep record shewing names and ad- dresses of out - workers quality and description of work done, and the nature and amount of remuner ation.
+Occupier to keep record shewing names and ad dresses of out workers quality and description of work done, and the nature and amount of remuner ation.
 Sub-contracting in textiles forbidden.
 Adult males-not enacted.
 Females and young persons -see separate table.
 Adult males-not enacted.
+Females and young persons -see separate table.: Males, over 16: Maximum forty-eight hours weekly.
+Overtime of adult males not regulated.
 Females and young persons -see separate table.
-Males, over 16: Maximum forty-eight hour weekly.
-Overtime of adult males no regulated.
-Females and young person: -see separate table.
 Minister may forbid meals in factories carrying on noxious trades; he may re- quire provision of suitable eating-room.
-Forbidden for women and boys, except with Inspector's written permission.
+Forbidden for women and boys, except with Inspec- tor's written permission.
 Employment during meal hours forbid- den.
 Forbidden for women and boys.
+If number exceeds four, a suitable meal room is to be provided.
 See separate table.
 See separate table.
 See separate table.
 See separate table.
-Factories to be kept whole- some, clean, and well venti- lated.
+Factories to be kept whole- some, clean, and well ven- tilated.
 Over-crowding forbidden.
 Factories to be thoroughly cleaned once in fourteen months.
 Adequate protection to be made against fire.
-Factories and connected yards to be clean, whole-some, and well ventilated.
+Must be fenced.
+Employment of children under sixteen may be for- bidden.
+Factories and connected yards to be clean, whole- some, and well-ventilated.
 Over-crowding forbidden.
 Unhealthy persons may be forced to suspend work.
-Goods, clothing, etc., to be disinfected where necessary Fresh drinking water to be provided.
+Goods, clothing, etc., to be disinfected where necessary.
+Fresh drinking water to be provided.
 Thorough cleaning to be regularly done.
 Bakehouses not to be used as sleeping places.
-Efficient fire escapes to be provided, and other necessary protection to be made against fire. warmed and venti- lated.
+Efficient fire escapes to be provided and other necessary protection to be made against fire.
+Must be fenced.
+Any machine may be prohibited by Inspector as dangerous.
+Employment of females and boys forbidden. warmed and ventilated.
 Seats to be provided for saleswomen.
-Factories to be clean, whole some, and properly ventilated.
-Overcrowding forbidden.
+Factories to be clean, wholesome & properly ventilated Overcrowding forbidden.
 Unhealthy persons may be forced to suspend work.
 Goods, clothing, etc., to be disinfected where necessary Pure drinking water to be provided.
 Factories to be cleaned once in fourteen months.
 Bakehouse not to be used as sleeping place.
-Satisfactory provision for women and boys to be made against wet and steam.
+Satisfactory provision for women and boys to be made against wet and steam in factories where wet spinning is carried on.
 Efficient fire escapes to be provided.
-Must be fenced.
-Employment of children under sixteen may be forbidden.
-Must be fenced.
 Any machine may be prohibited by Inspector as dangerous.
-Employment of females and boys forbidden.
-Must be fenced.
-Any machine may be prohib ited by Inspector as danger ous.
 4s.
 No premium is to be paid by female apprentices.
 5s.
 No premium in respect to employment is to be paid.

-FACTORIES ACTS.-AUSTRALIA AND NEW ZEALAND.
+FACTORIES ACTS .-- AUSTRALIA AND NEW ZEALAND.